The Week Before Christmas

 I checked an app that Devon told us about yesterday called SafeTravel.is.
 It showed (in red) many roads were still closed, including the route to Þingvellir along which we would need to travel if we wanted to reach Gullfoss.

 It didn't look promising.
 Not long later we got the message cancelling the tour.
 The road "wasn't going to get ploughed" today.
+The door was slam shut.

 As disappointed as we were, it was good to know they acted responsibily.
 In fact Julie was relieved.
 She had been worried that the tour company would have taken risks just to get the tour going.